AaronPrimmer/week5-Challenge/README.md

 ## Overview

 Mini Kanban board where you can Add, Edit and Delete tasks from the task board.
-Keep track of your projects by sorted your items.
+Keep track of your projects by sorting your items.

 ---